JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 ![Detector Direction to Measured Density](Figures/MCNP/DetectorDirectiontoMeasuredDensity.png)

 *Moving forward, when the architecture of the machine is changed and the detection results are simulated, range can also be determined.
-In this example, as we point the emitter under the detector, we see its effects on the mesh.*
+In this example, as we point the emitter under the detector, we see its effects on the mesh.
+After a single run, the measured influence can give us quick insight on how the changes in design impact the detection capabilities.*

 # Conclusion